Potter helps No. 21 Wisconsin knock off Northwestern 68-51

 - Oops!Something went wrong.Please try again later.

-EVANSTON, Ill.
-(AP) Facing a critical point in the season, No. 21 Wisconsin returned to some of the program's favorite tenets on its way to a big win.
+EVANSTON, Ill. — Facing a critical point in the season, No. 21 Wisconsin returned to some of the program’s favorite tenets on its way to a big win.

 Defense.
 Rebounding.
 Balance.